-This high-esteemed French restaurant is located at the prestigious MGM Grand in Las Vegas right next to Cirque Du Soleil’s KÀ theatre.
+This high-esteemed French restaurant is located at the prestigious MGM Grand in Las Vegas, next to Cirque Du Soleil’s KÀ theatre.
 It is the only Three Michelin Star and AAA Five Diamond restaurant in the city.

-If you are looking at having a special dinner in a fine dining restaurant along The Strip, Joël Robuchon is a must.
+If you want to have a special dinner in a fine dining restaurant along The Strip, Joël Robuchon is a must.
 One concept that speaks boldly of the restaurant’s exquisiteness is its 16-course degustation menu.

-From fine food such as scallops to exotic ones such as frog legs, all your senses are definitely in for a treat.
+All your senses are definitely in for a treat, from fine food such as scallops to exotic ones such as frog legs.
 Complete your experience with wine pairings to make your dinner even more special.

-The late Joël Robuchon liked things simple, and by doing simple food he believed that only the best seasonal ingredients must be used in order for the flavors to shine through.
+The late Joël Robuchon liked things simple, and by doing simple food, he believed that only the best seasonal ingredients must be used for the flavors to shine through.

-His passion for food is evident not only in this Las Vegas restaurant but in his every other owned establishments around the world.
+His passion for food is evident not only in this Las Vegas restaurant but in every other owned establishment around the world.

 2. SW Steakhouse

-If you are craving for the best steak you can get in The Strip, head over to the SW Steakhouse.
+If you are craving the best steak, you can get in The Strip and head over to the SW Steakhouse.
 Located in the Wynn, this steakhouse is registered with the prestigious Kobe Beef Association in Japan.